We know the feeling of the months leading up to a B2B marketing event.

-Getting the right people involved can be difficult but along for months of prep time will allow you to connect with anyone.
+Getting the right people involved can be difficult but months of prep time will allow you to connect with anyone.
 Make sure that the people who will be attending are aware of the presence of notable speakers.

 If you find that you are having difficulty reaching a particular speaker, you can try to get to them using the current speakers that you have.
 This strategy works especially for people that you can’t seem to get ahold of.

 Consider Regular Ad Placements